Questioning the Survey Responses of Large Language Models: Inspecting adjusted responses

 Results are depicted in Figure~\ref{fig:subgroups-mean}.
 For each model we plot the divergence to the census in black, the divergence to the different subgroups in blue, and the divergence to a uniform baseline with balanced responses in red.
 We observe that models are strikingly more similar to the uniform baseline than to any of the populations considered.
 For base models, this result is unsurprising, since in the previous section we established that base models' responses are essentially uniform after adjustment.

-Looking at Figure~\ref{fig:div-inst} we find no consistent trend that instruction-tuning would move responses closer to the census, despite the increased deviation from uniform and the larger variations in entropy (recall Figure~\ref{fig:inst-ent}).
+Looking at Figure~\ref{fig:subgroups-mean} we find no consistent trend that instruction-tuning would move responses closer to the census, despite the increased deviation from uniform and the larger variations in entropy (recall Figure~\ref{fig:adjusted}).
 Only for larger models the divergence seems to clearly decrease with instruction-tuning.
 However, all models' responses still remain significantly closer to the uniform baseline than to the U.S. census.
-For instance, the model with the largest number of responses being more similar to those of the U.S. census than to uniform is GPT-4, for which 6 out of 25 questions (24\%) are closer to the U.S. census than to the uniform baseline.
+For instance, for the GPT-4 model whose answers exhibit the highest similarity to the human reference populations, only 6 out of 25 questions (24\%) are closer to the U.S. census than to the uniform baseline.
+Given these results, drawing conclusions about the relative alignment of models with subgroups is prone to resulting in brittle conclusions.

-\subsection{Implications for survey-based alignment metrics}
+\section{Implications for survey-based alignment metrics}

-Our findings add important context to previous works studying the relative similarity between the survey responses of models and those of specific populations.
-In particular, due to the models' tendency towards balanced answers, there is a strong correlation between a models' similarity (or alignment) with a subgroup and the subgroup's entropy, as shown in Figure~\ref{fig:linTrend}.
-While we only depict the largest models in this figure, this correlation consistently holds for all models surveyed (see Appendix~\ref{sec:app-rel}).
-Interestingly, this trend also holds pre-adjustment, and we find that only the relative ordering of models changes with adjustment.